varun263/STQM_Labs/user_guide.md

 - **CI/CD:** Continuous Integration / Continuous Delivery pipelines.
 - **Linting:** Automated checks for style and common errors.

-## Lab 2 – CI Checks (Intentionally Failing)
+## Lab 2 – CI Checks (Fixed)
-This section is added to trigger the CI lints.  ← note: two spaces at end of this line

 ### Common mistakes (for the bot to catch)
-- This sentense definately contains a typo.
+- This sentence definitely contains no typos now.
-- In this enviroment we test teh linter.
+- In this environment we test the linter.

 **Next steps**
--Fix these issues without changing anything else in the file.
+- Fix these issues without changing anything else in the file.